shrikeoos/weathered_front/README.md

 ```

 A free key can be obtained from the website of the API. (see External API section below)
+`Everytime their value changes, the server must be restarted in order to be taken into account`

 3. Make sure you have npm installed.
 If not, it comes with [Node.js](https://nodejs.org/en/)